-- Economies are primarily concerned with improving the standard of living - Standard of living involves material and non-material aspects, as measured by real national income per capita taking into account other indicators including income distribution, leisure time, quality of environment - b.
-Standard of living is affected by an economy's ability to achieve macroeconomic objectives in terms of sustainable and inclusive economic growth, low unemployment and price stability - c.
-Macroeconomic indicators - Indicators of economic performance include real Gross Domestic Product (GDP) or Gross National Income (GNI), real GDP or GNI per capita, unemployment rate and Consumer Price Index (CPI) - Human Development Index (HDI) as an indicator to reflect standard of living - Gini coefficient as an indicator to reflect income distribution - d.
+- Economies are primarily concerned with improving the standard of living - Standard of living involves material and non-material aspects, as measured by real national income per capita taking into account other indicators such as income distribution, leisure time, quality of environment - Standard of living is affected by an economy's ability to achieve macroeconomic objectives in terms of sustainable and inclusive economic growth, low unemployment, price stability and a favourable balance of trade position - c.
+Macroeconomic indicators - Indicators of economic performance include real Gross Domestic Product (GDP) or Gross National Income (GNI), real GDP or GNI per capita, unemployment rate, Consumer Price Index (CPI) and balance of trade - Human Development Index (HDI) as an indicator to reflect standard of living - Gini coefficient as an indicator to reflect income distribution - d.
 Comparison of living standards over time and over space (between economies)